Interview Advice

 - Write out your answers.
 Review the questions you are likely to be asked.
 Many will require an example to answer.
 Write out answers.
 You can craft the best response when you aren't on the spot.
 Think through work examples and pick the better ones that make you shine in the employer's eyes.

-In interview, you are communicating your message on many different levels.
-By ensuring your preparations focus on both what you say and how you say it, will help ensure you deliver a polished, powerful and persuasive performance, worthy of any presidential candidate.
+In an interview, you are communicating your message on many different levels.
+Ensuring your preparations focus on both what you say and how you say it, will help ensure you deliver a polished, powerful and persuasive performance, worthy of any presidential candidate.

 Finally, be prepared by completing the following;